StpME/VCThemeGUI/src/tasklist.md

 ✅: Add demos in readme and polish format

-❌WIP: Reducing GUI window size from top or bottom removes the elements, anchor them to top and bottom
+❌WIP: Reducing GUI window size from top or bottom removes the elements, anchor them to top and bottom - **set a minimum window size**

 ☑️WIP: Change button elements for better design consistency